izaacyo/REACT_SPEEDGAME/README.md

 # About

-Initially developed using plain Javascript but updated to React, the Archery Speedtest was a way to put in practice the concepts learned during the classes in Business College Helsinki.
+Initially developed using plain Javascript and later updated to React, the Archery Speedtest was a way to put in practice the concepts learned during the classes in Business College Helsinki.

+It includes 3 difficulty levels, from slow to fast, design for mobile, "Game Over" pop up with different text depending on player's score.

 Steps done in developing the game: